⚠ High Risk

 CEO / Executive Impersonation (BEC)

 Emails appearing to come from your CEO or a senior executive urgently requesting a wire transfer, gift card purchase, or payment instruction change.
-AI is now used to mimic the exact writing style of specific executives pulled from public emails and LinkedIn posts.
-Business email compromise caused $2.7 billion in verified losses in 2024, with 2025 figures expected to be higher.
+AI now mimics the exact writing style of specific executives pulled from public sources.
+Business email compromise caused $2.7 billion in verified losses in 2024, with 2025 figures expected to be significantly higher.

 What to do: Never act on financial requests received only by email.
 Call the executive directly using a known number.
 Establish a two-person approval policy for all wire transfers regardless of who is asking.